Thirukutralam

 Thirukutralam represents one of the five Pancha Sabhas of Nataraja - Chitra Sabhai.
 The five dance halls of Shiva are Chidambaram, Madurai, Thiruvalangadu, Tirunelveli and Kutralam.
 Kutralam is also known as Trikootaachalam.
+This temple is one among the 276 Paadal Petra Sthalams.
+Shiva is worshipped here as Kutralanathaswamy and Parvati as Kuzhalvaaimozhi Ambal.

 Location

 Courtallam is a popular tourist resort in Southern Tamil Nadu known for its waterfalls, amidst picturesque surroundings - and is a source of inspiration of many a literary work.
 Thousands visit this town when the waterfalls are in season.